reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 ./bootstrap_benchmark_docker.sh
 ```

-It should end with a curl call to qasearch API, Redis caching is disabled for the benchmark.
+It should end with a curl call to qasearch API; Redis caching is disabled for the benchmark.

 Curl call shall look like this: